-Convert detector pixel counts into radiance ($W/m_2/n_m/sr$) by multiplying Y by the instrumental function (determined during the ground calibration campaign) contained in a look-up table and save to Y dataset.
+Convert detector pixel counts into radiance (W/m2/nm/sr) by multiplying Y by the instrumental function (determined during the ground calibration campaign) contained in a look-up table and save to Y dataset.
 Set YUnitFlag and YTypeFlag.
-YError.
+YError is calculated by considering the errors accumulated throughout the calibration including straylight removal.